blasguzman/dwolla-php/README.md

 ## Structure

-`dwollaphp` is a conglomerate of multiple classes; each file in the `lib/` directory contains a class which contains all the endpoints for that certain category ([similar to Dwolla's developer documentation](https://developers.dwolla.com/dev/docs)).
+`dwolla-php` is a conglomerate of multiple classes; each file in the `lib/` directory contains a class which contains all the endpoints for that certain category ([similar to Dwolla's developer documentation](https://developers.dwolla.com/dev/docs)).

 ### Endpoint Classes / Methods